 The Healthy Ageing-The Grand Challenge conference agenda will contain expert presentations, discussing the connections between health and later life plus the economic opportunities they present.
 Delegates will benefit from gaining a greater insight into the required adaptations in approach, products and services to support healthier later life in the communities in which they work.

-How do we improve the health of the ageing population to enable them to enjoy their extended years in good health?
-Older people living with better health will help to reduce health inequalities and reduce the growing financial pressure on health and social care services.
+How do we improve the health of the ageing population to enable everyone to enjoy their extended years in good health?
+This presentation will look at what needs to change at individual, community and societal level, and how we measure that change.

 Enabling older people to live independently for longer is highly beneficial, not only for the individual and their families but for society in general.
 Utilising assistive technologies can enhance lives, relieve pressure on health and social care systems and boost the economy.